 Yes, you can do that.
 The stress built up during the exercises in the gym session will wear off with some yoga practice.
 Gym workouts and yoga sessions compliment each other, so go ahead with both.

 Yoga is a vast science, and it has solutions for all kinds of body ailments.
 Even in a restrictive space as an office, you can practice these simple asanas without disturbing anybody or cause any commotion.
-Start off with the ones we mentioned and feel rejuvenated.
+Start off with these best poses in yoga for office workers and feel rejuvenated.

 Latest posts by Ramya Achanta (see all)